 Discover California

-I'm Scott — an American traveler obsessed with California.
-These are the destinations I keep coming back to, the food I actually eat, and the prices I actually paid.
+I'm Scott — a California local since 1999.
+These are the spots I drive to every season, the food I actually eat, and the prices I actually paid.

 ↓